IBS Trigger Foods List Plus Some Amazing Alternatives

 Fried foods can leave you feeling bloated, cramped and very uncomfortable.

 Just last week I was in Disney World where I consumed some fried food.
-Well let me tell you, I was in pain for two days straight and had to take my last day at the parks like a champ and pretend I was all good when in fact, I WAS NOT.
-Don’t do it, just trust me.
+Well let me tell you, I was in pain for two days straight and had to take my last day at the parks like a champ and pretend I was all good when in fact, I WAS NOT (not to mention the 90 degree heat on top of it all).

 Fried food is NEVER a good idea, your heart will also thank you later and can keep you living a longer life.